For the first time ever, a woman has given birth to a baby boy using ovarian tissue frozen when she was a child.

 She credits her mother for having the foresight to have her ovaries frozen before she began treatment.
 Her right ovary was removed in an operation at a hospital in Leeds, from where the tissue was frozen.

 She underwent a procedure in Denmark last year, where doctors transplanted five slivers of the ovarian tissue into her body.
-Four of the slivers were attached to her left ovary, with one attached to the side of her uterus.
+Four slivers were attached to her left ovary, with one to the side of her uterus.

-Moaza had began menopause prior to the procedure, but found that her hormone levels had returned to that of a usual 24-year old after the procedure.
+Moaza had begun menopause prior to the procedure but found that her hormone levels had returned to that of a usual 24-year-old after the procedure.
 Her fertility was restored and she began ovulating.
 She and her husband decided to pursue IVF treatment to maximise her chance of conceiving.

 She still has one embryo in storage, with plans for another baby in the future.